 The actuator cables may get stuck due to rust.
 A common symptom that your Tesla may have a frunk cable problem is that the hood can be fully closed, but it is stuck and won’t pop up when you press the OPEN button.
-Typically if you hear a noise at the front of the hood by the front latch, it means the hood actuators are working, but the cables or latch is stuck.
+Typically, if you hear a noise at the front of the hood by the front latch, the hood actuators are working, but the cables or latch are stuck.

 Spray lithium grease on the actuator cable and operate the cable by hand a few times to free the cables and ensure normal operation.

 In the hood latch, a microswitch detects if the hood is open or closed.
-If the microswitch is damaged or misaligned, it may show as the hood open even when the hood is closed.
+If the microswitch is damaged or misaligned, it may show as the hood open even when it is closed.